 Confirm that the program ensures routine use of an added MGWPS is evaluated using the licensing bases source terms described in the FSAR.
 Where available, evaluate at least one mobile/temporary Gaseous Waste processing system (MGWPS).

 Inspection Guidance: Using the licensing bases described in the FSAR for the GWPS to address the routine use of temporary or mobile processing SSCs ensures that proper radiation shielding and ventilation controls are available to protect plant personnel during operation and maintenance.
-To ensure that individual and collective occupational exposures, from permanent and mobile GWMS components, are ALARA, MGWPS to be used for routine processing of gaseous radioactive process streams, are capable of meeting the radiological protection criteria for shielding and ventilation relevant to the GWPS, using the design bases fission product source terms specified in FSAR Section 12.2.
+To ensure that individual and collective occupational exposures, from permanent and mobile GWMS components, are as low as reasonably achievable (ALARA), MGWPS to be used for routine processing of gaseous radioactive process streams, are capable of meeting the radiological protection criteria for shielding and ventilation relevant to the GWPS, using the design bases fission product source terms specified in FSAR Section 12.2.
 Licensee processes ensure that where a MGWPS is to be routinely used, the RG 1.143 classification of the facility housing the MGWPS reflects total radionuclide inventory, including that expected in the MGWPS.
-The licensee’s processes ensure that maximum radionuclide inventories within the SSCs housing all GWMS components remain within the licensing bases assumptions ed to characterize the facility (see RG 1.143).
+The licensee’s processes ensure that maximum radionuclide inventories within the SSCs housing all GWMS components remain within the licensing bases assumptions used to characterize the facility (see RG 1.143).
 The licensee processes identify the physical and operational interfaces between mobile subsystems and permanently installed plant systems.
 Guidance can be found in RGs 8.8, 1.143 and ANSI/ANS-N55.6-1992 (reaffirmed 1999).

-Confirm that the program ensures the appropriate Quality Assurance (QA) requirements are ed during operation, maintenance, and modification of the GWMS.
+Confirm that the program ensures the appropriate Quality Assurance (QA) requirements are used during operation, maintenance, and modification of the GWMS.
 Evaluate at least one GWMS system.

 Inspection Guidance: The licensee’s program describes QA requirements consistent with their licensing bases governing the design, fabrication, procurement, construction, installation, and initial testing of mobile Gaseous Waste management systems and components, consistent with the licensee’s QA program, guidance of RGs 1.21, 1.33, 1.143, and 4.15, and SRP Section 17.5 and to the extent of control required by Appendix B to 10 CFR Part 50.